Sociolinguistic Studies from a Multilingual Unit in an EU Institution in Luxembourg

-The investigation is built upon a pilot study in a terminology and communications unit within an EU institution conducted in 2018/19 in Luxembourg.
+The investigation was built upon a pilot study in a terminology and communications unit within an EU institution conducted in 2018/19 in Luxembourg.
 In subsequent research during 2020-2021, participants reflected on their expectations, experiences, plans, and broader social effects related to their meta-talk on language and multilingualism.

 The findings inspire enhancements to the employee experience in the workplace and serve as inspiration for improving the management of language practices within international teams.
-The study highlights the importance of promoting meta talk in multicultural workplaces and suggests that organizations should encourage employees to openly discuss communication challenges and find ways to address them.
+The study underpins the importance of promoting meta talk in multicultural workplaces and suggests that organizations should encourage employees to openly discuss communication challenges and find ways to address them.

 Veronika Lovrits, University of Luxembourg